chrislattman/blogging-project/docs/terminal-commands/README.md

 - After that, TLS encrypts all subsequent communications between the client and the server with AES-256 using the shared secret key as the password
 - The reason why TLS doesn't use something like RSA for all communications is because public-key encryption is generally slower than private-key encryption

+Cryptosystems like RSA also allow you to [digitally sign](https://en.wikipedia.org/wiki/Digital_signature) a message.
+The signer signs their message with their private key, and the recipient (who can be anyone if the message isn't encrypted) can verify that signature with the signer's public key.

+- In practice, a message is first hashed using SHA-256, and then that hash is signed
+- This is perfectly safe, since SHA-256 is a one-to-one function for inputs up to 2^64 - 1 bits long, or roughly 2.3 million terabytes!

 #### Usage:

 To generate a GPG key, follow the instructions [here](../git#optional-sign-your-commits-with-a-gpg-key), but ignore all the Git/GitLab stuff.